futureprogrammer360/Dictionary/README.md

 Hover mode can also be toggled via the `Dictionary: Toggle Hover Mode` (`dictionary_toggle_hover_mode`) command in the command palette.

+#### Number of definitions

+The `num_definitions` setting configures the maximum number of definitions to display.
+Set it to `null` (the default value) to see all available definitions.
+Set it to `0` to see only the word and phonetic pronunciation.

 ### ⌨ Keybindings

 Custom keybindings can be created for the commands.